merenlab/anvio/anvio/docs/programs/anvi-estimate-scg-taxonomy.md

                            --compute-scg-coverages
 {{ codestop }}

-For an example, take a look at [this](http://merenlab.org/2019/10/08/anvio-scg-taxonomy/#contigs-db--profile-db).
+For an example output, take a look at [this page](http://merenlab.org/2019/10/08/anvio-scg-taxonomy/#contigs-db--profile-db).

 ### 4. Estimate the taxonomy of your bins